Slicer/Slicer/Docs/user_guide/modules/segmentations.md

 - Special subject hierarchy features for segmentations
     - Create representation: Create the chosen representation using the default path
 - Special subject hierarchy features for segments
-    - Show only this segment: Useful if only one segment needs to be shown and there are many, so clicking the eye buttons woud take a long time
+    - Show only this segment: Useful if only one segment needs to be shown and there are many, so clicking the eye buttons would take a long time
     - Show all segments

 ## Tutorials